web3privacy/docs/src/content/docs/contributors/index.md

 Contributors are often grouped by their skills and interest in different [Workgroups](#workgroups) where they create a continuous activity, either for a single project or for some [shared resources](#shared-resources).

-Every frequent contributor has the opportunity to become a member of the [Contributors Guild](/guild) and receive personal financial compensation for their efforts.
+Every frequent contributor has the opportunity to become a [Core Contributor](/guild) and receive personal financial compensation for their efforts.

 ## Projects